algonquindesign-grads/2017/_designers/richichi-dom.md

 linkedin: "https://ca.linkedin.com/in/dom-richichi-31ba83ab"
 behance: "https://www.behance.net/domrichichi"
 vimeo: "https://vimeo.com/user8093072"
-description: "I’m all about following your gut and doing so with confidence, eagerness, and the drive to create and learn."
+description: "I’m all about following my gut and doing so with confidence, eagerness, and the drive to create and learn."
 meta: "I’m all about following your gut and doing so with confidence, eagerness, and the drive to create and learn."

 ---